 Being a programmer is definitely one of the top jobs for digital nomads.
 That’s why you see these “coding boot camps” popping up all over the world.
 It’s a lot of hard work, but you can gain the skills necessary to be a programmer in a few months if you really put your nose to the grindstone.

 As you get more comfortable with coding, you may decide to learn some of the more advanced languages and get into software or app development.
-They key with becoming a successful digital nomad programmer is persistence.
+The key to becoming a successful digital nomad programmer is persistence.
 It’s not easy learning how to code, nor is it easy landing that first gig, but you just have to stick with it.

 As with most of the digital nomad jobs on this list, the potential income you can earn as a programmer varies greatly.
 It all depends on your experience and the type of work you’re doing.